Introduction:

 - Describe the pay-out profiles of long and short positions in call and put options.

-- Describe the exercise rights attached to European, American, Bermudan, and Asian (average rate) styles of option.
+- Describe the exercise rights attached to European, American, Bermudan, and Asian (average rate) option styles.

 Unit 6: Principles of Asset & Liability Management: